-Filed by the Registrant /x/ Filed by a Party other than the Registrant / / Check the appropriate box: // Preliminary Proxy Statement // Confidential, for Use of the Commission 14a-6(e)(2)) /X/ Definitive Proxy Statement // Definitive Additional Materials // Soliciting Material Pursuant to Rule 14 UNION PACIFIC CO RPORATION (Name of Registrant as Speci fied in its Charter) Payment of Filing Fee (Check the appropriat / / \$125 per Exchange Act Rules 0-11(c)(1)(22(a)(2) of Schedule 14A / / \$500 per each party to the controversy 14a-6(i)(3) / Fee computed on table below per Exchang ii), 14a-6(i)(1), 14a-6(i)(2) or Item pursuant to Exchange Act Rule (1) Title of each class of securities to wh ich transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying valu Exchange Act Rule 0-11 (Set forth the a calculated and state how it was determi mount on which the filing fee is
+Filed by the Registrant Filed by a Party other than the Registrant // Check the appropriate box: /X/ Preliminary Proxy Statement // Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) // Definitive Proxy Statement / / Definitive Additional Materials // Soliciting Material Pursuant to Rule 14a-11(c) or Rule 14a-12 UNION PACIFIC CORPORATION (Name of Registrant as Specified in its Charter) Payment of Filing Fee (Check the appropriate box): /X/ \$125 per Exchange Act Rules 0-11(c)(1)(ii), 14a-6(i)(1), 14a-6(i)(2) or Item 22(a)(2) of Schedule 14A \$500 per each party to the controversy pursuant to Exchange Act Rule 14a-6(i)(3) / / Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11 (1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: / / Fee paid previously with preliminary materials. / / Check box if any part of the fee is offset as provided by Exchange Act Rule

-- (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid: - $\ensuremath{\mathsf{/X/}}$ Fee paid previously with preliminary materials. - // Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - (1) Amount Previously Paid: - (2) Form, Schedule or Registration Statement No.: - (3) Filing Party: - (4) Date Filed:
+0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number,

-UNION PACIFIC CORPORATION [LOGO]

-DREW LEWIS
+- or the Form or Schedule and the date of its filing.

+(1) Amount Previously Paid:

+- (2) Form, Schedule or Registration Statement No.:

+- (3) Filing Party:

+- (4) Date Filed: